AlxHnr/nano-backup/README.md

 * **Portable** - Conforms strictly to C99 and POSIX.1-2001
 * **Fast and snappy** - Reduces friction and is satisfying to use

-## Why?

-I needed something to track files precisely.
-Without polluting the change history with stuff I never want to restore again.
-Tools like git don't handle binary files well and always keep a history of everything.
-This makes it useless for for backing up binpkg cache directories.
-I also want to know exactly _what_ has changed on my system since the last backup.
-This includes file permissions, timestamps, etc. All that in a simple, straightforward and atomic way, preventing changes to sneak in without approval.

-I _greatly_ disagree with the idea to just `dd` or `rsync` the entire hard-drive.
-Sometimes you may tinker around with config files you never need again, probably leaving them in an inconsistent state.
-There is no reason to have those files polluting the backup history.
-Nano-backup makes it easy to track only the few files you really need.
-To wipe files completely from the repository, simply remove their entries from the config file.
-This keeps the backup as lean as possible.

 **Note**: Nano-backup does not try to replace existing backup tools and implements only a handful of backup strategies.
 It focuses on local backups and stores full snapshots of files.
 This makes it unsuitable for backing up